Struggling to find freelance writing jobs?

 Clients don’t want to spend forever searching for the perfect writer.
 To simplify things, they’ll often post an ad on a job board and wait for the applications to come to them.

 The listings you find on job boards can be a little hit and miss.
-Sometimes you’ll find extremely low paying gigs with less than ideal conditions, but there are some great opportunities to be found.
+Sometimes you’ll find companies that pay writers a bit lower than normal, but there are some great opportunities to be found.
 Check back regularly and apply to any postings that spark your interest.

 Often the best freelance writing jobs don’t make it to an online listing.